How to Link to a Specific Paragraph of a Google Document

 You have written a lengthy essay in Google Docs that spans several pages and it’s public on the web.
 How do you create a link that redirects people to, say, the second paragraph of page 19 of that document directly without them having to use the scroll bar.

-Links in Google Documents
+Links to a Specific Paragraph in Google Documents

 For instance, this Google Document (scrapped from Wikipedia) describing the life and work of Barack Obama is 31-pages long.
 And this hyperlink points to the fourth paragraph on Page 27 where the article discusses the Nobel Peace Prize that Obama won in 2009.